ryanmetzusa/HotelCancellation/README.md

 # HotelCancellation

 In this project, I used hotel cancellation data to create a predictive model to find out the likelihood of someone canceling their reservation at a hotel.
-I had to feature engineer in the final model and tested the model through various different algorithms, such as xgboost and randomforest.
-I included neural net for fun but obvious had weaker results.
+I had to clean the data after the initial EDA as many NAs were present.
+I implemented feature engineering with new variables, such as difference between registration and checkin.
+I also reduced features by combining, such as register dates and check-in dates.
+I used machine learning techniques such as XGBoost, RandomForest, Neural Net, and LASSO.
+I compared the models performences by AUC score to choose the best model.
+This was all done in R.